Nutrient Management 4, Soil & Water Management: 3.5, Integrated Pest Management: 0.5, Crop Management: 2

 John Kempf, Advancing Eco Agriculture

-Join John Kempf for a live version of the Regenerative Agriculture Podcast featuring Vernon Peterson of Peterson Family Farm and Abundant Harvest Organics.
-John and his guest will discuss effective approaches to pest and disease challenges as well as soil health in the context of California’s issues with weather and water.
-Attend to learn how growers are navigating California’s regulatory and labor challenges, and the economic success of regenerative farming practices.
+John Kempf recorded a live version of the Regenerative Agriculture Podcast featuring Vernon Peterson of Peterson Family Farm and Abundant Harvest Organics.
+John and his guest discussed effective approaches to pest and disease challenges as well as soil health in the context of California’s issues with weather and water.
+Attendees learned how growers are navigating California’s regulatory and labor challenges, and the economic success of regenerative farming practices.

 Glen Rabenberg, Soil Works